Requirements As Artifacts

 Date Created When the requirement was created

-Author Person who created the element
+Author The person who created the element

 Priority Indicates which requirement should be implemented first